 What is the course about?

-The course is designed for those who wish to learn about the philosophical manner of thinking, and how to use philosophical texts.
-We will explore how philosophy is used to analyse concepts such as justice, freedom, and anything else that the would-be philosopher has in mind.
+The course is designed for those who wish to learn about the philosophical manner of thinking.
+We will explore how philosophy is used to analyse concepts such as justice and beauty.

 What will we cover?